masukomi/mongodb_meilisearch/README.md

 **Reindexing**
 Calling `MyModel.reindex!` deletes all the existing records from the current index, and then reindexes all the records for the current model.
 It's safe to run this even if there aren't any records.
+In addition to re-indexing your models, it will update/set the "sortable" and "filterable" fields on the relevant indexes.

 Note: reindexing behaves slightly differently than all the other methods.
 It runs semi-asynchronously by default.
 The Asynchronous form will first,